ackirby88/CS107/C-Basics/C-5-Memory.md

 ---
 #### Double, Triple, and Beyond Pointers
 Recall that we call have double pointers (pointers containing pointers), triple pointers, and more.
-Note that when do allocate pointers containing pointers, the data is only contiguous within their individual memory blocks and the momory block containing the pointer addresses.
+Note that when we do allocate pointers containing pointers, the data is only contiguous within their individual memory blocks and the momory block containing the pointer addresses.

 **<details><summary><b>:large_orange_diamond: Double Pointers Example (Pointers Containing Pointers)</b></summary>**
 <p>